 D. The agent or broker who submits the premium finance agreement to the licensee shall list any managing general agent to whom the submitting agent or broker is required to pay insurance premiums for the policies listed on the premium finance agreement.

-E. If a managing general agent's name and address are listed on a premium finance agreement submitted to a licensee, the licensee shall notify the managing general agent that a premium finance agreement has been executed no later than thirty days after the licensee accepts the premium finance agreement.
+E. If a managing general agent's name and address are listed on a premium finance agreement submitted to a licensee, the licensee shall notify the managing general agent that a premium finance agreement has been executed not later than thirty days after the licensee accepts the premium finance agreement.

 F. If an insurer or the managing general agent of an insurer gives notice in writing that an agent or broker is not authorized to receive premiums on behalf of the insurer, the licensee shall pay all future monies advanced on policies purchased from the agent or broker to the insurer or managing general agent of the insurer as directed in the notice.

-G. A licensee or an employee of a licensee shall not pay, allow or offer to pay or allow any other person to pay valuable consideration or a rebate of any kind which exceeds a value of ten dollars to an insurer, agent, broker or managing general agent, or any of its employees, as an inducement to arrange the financing of an insurance policy providing coverage for an individual, family or household purpose directly or indirectly either before or after the issuance of the policy.
-Office equipment loaned for the purpose of preparing and servicing premium finance agreements or an article of merchandise not exceeding two dollars in value that bears the advertisement of the licensee shall not be deemed an inducement or rebate in violation of this subsection.
+G. A licensee or an employee of a licensee shall not pay, allow or offer to pay or allow any other person to pay valuable consideration or a rebate of any kind that exceeds a value of $10 to an insurer, agent, broker or managing general agent, or any of its employees, as an inducement to arrange the financing of an insurance policy providing coverage for an individual, family or household purpose directly or indirectly either before or after the issuance of the policy.
+Office equipment loaned for the purpose of preparing and servicing premium finance agreements or an article of merchandise not exceeding $2 in value that bears the advertisement of the licensee shall not be deemed an inducement or rebate in violation of this subsection.
 This subsection does not apply to financing of policies providing coverage for any entity involved in transactions solely for business purposes.

 I. No premium finance agreement shall contain any provision by which: